Anti-American sentiment in Korea: Japan–South Korea Comfort Women Agreement issues

 On December 28, 2015, the Japan-South Korea Comfort Women Agreement was voted on under a compromise between the two conservative governments of South Korea (Park Geun-hye) and Japan (Shinzo Abe).
 (Note: Conservatives in South Korea often have weaker or less anti-Japanese sentiment than liberals.
 They are willing to cooperate with Japan because 'anti-communist' (anti-North Korea government and pro-American) sentiment is stronger than liberals.)
 Amnesty International and South Korean liberal-to-progressives criticized the deal because it excluded the victim's direct intentions.

 All South Korean liberal-to-progressive media believe the negotiations were forced by the United States.
 The reason is that the United States wants South Korea and Japan to work together to check economically growing China, rather than the human rights and justice of Japanese war crimes Korean-victims who are still alive.

 The Japan-South Korea Comfort Women Agreement temporarily increased anti-American sentiment among South Korean liberal-to-progressives.
-However, a year later, due to the THAAD issue, anti-Chinese sentiment in South Korea surged as China 'economical retaliated' against South Korea, which greatly reduced anti-American sentiment among liberal-to-progressives.
+However, a year later, due to the THAAD issue, anti-Chinese sentiment in South Korea surged as China 'retaliated economically' against South Korea, which greatly reduced anti-American sentiment among liberal-to-progressives.
 The Moon Jae-in government and subsequent South Korean liberals are supporting a foreign policy to turn North Korea into a "pro-U.S. country similar to Vietnam" to keep both China and Japan in check.
 (Note: Most South Koreans, including liberal-to-progressives, traditionally tend to be more wary of Chinese and Japanese than the Americans.
 Anti-American sentiment among South Korean liberal-to-progressives comes mostly from the United States' disregard for South Korea's anti-Japanese sentiment and historical justice against Japan.)